-Tip 2: Set up push alerts to get severe emergency updates
+Tip 2: Set up push alerts to get severe weather updates

-Tip 3: Download a few apps to stay on top of weather conditions
+Tip 3: Download severe weather apps to stay informed

-There’s hundreds of weather apps available that offer a bit of everything including from snow report, UV indexes and live radar.
+There’s hundreds of weather apps available that offer a bit of everything – from snow reports, UV indexes and live radar.
 Most of the apps are free and offer push notifications during weather warnings and watches.
-Many local TV stations offer apps to stream severe weather coverage.
+Many local TV stations also offer apps to stream severe weather coverage.
 We suggest you download a few and find the one that works best for your needs.
 Here’s a couple to test out to get started: